 - Any marketer that captures individual PII (personally identifiable information) must ensure they have received a firm opt-in from the end user (e.g. email opt-ins; text opt-in, etc.).
 It will not be enough to assume opt-in as a result of not having an active opt-out.

 - “Sensitive” data such as credit or medical history, for example, should not be used for any type of advertising profiling or targeting without explicit permission from the user that they want to receive this sort of targeted communication and are aware that the marketer holds this information.

 - Marketers that capture customer data must have clear and obvious privacy policies outlining what data they collect and how they use it.

 - Marketers must have a data governance strategy that ensures proper handling of any collected data, and is built to be able to let consumers know how they’ve used their data and to allow them to permanently opt out.

 - Ensure all media partners and vendors you use have appropriate compliance in place.
 If they do not, we recommend that you do not buy media or deploy them in order to limit liability.

 GDPR is yet to have any major negative impact on the largest of the data-collecting companies—and CCPA will not go into effect until 2020—but marketers are strongly recommended to take all these steps to ensure compliance now.

 And, who knows?
 Given that the largest corporations are actively involved in open conversation about how to protect user privacy, perhaps this new legislation combined with the “mega” companies’ cooperation will actually change how users interact with brands in the not-so-distant future.

 Want to know how to navigate complex new privacy laws and target your customers in an ethical, responsible way?
 Then it’s time to talk.
-Speak to our digital experts today!
+Speak to DAC’s digital experts today!